Pursue your passions. Postpone the commitment.

 Whatever direction you end up taking, Honours Arts will give you the critical thinking skills to analyze issues, make persuasive arguments, write well, and speak with conviction — skills that will serve you well along any career path.

-Offered by the Faculty of Arts, you can also co-register and complete your Waterloo degree through St. Jerome's University and Renison University College, smaller academic communities located on campus.
+Use paid co-op work terms to explore potential career areas and to earn money to help pay for school.
+You can also co-register and complete your Waterloo degree through St. Jerome's University or Renison University College, smaller academic communities located on campus.

 Starts in first year: apply directly to this program on your application